Nets vs. Celtics Player Props Betting Odds

 Jaylen Brown Props

-- Jaylen Brown's 24.7 points per game are 4.2 higher than Saturday's prop total.
+- The 21.5-point total set for Jaylen Brown on Friday is 3.2 less than his season scoring average.

-- He averages 0.5 more rebounds than his prop bet Saturday of 5.5.
+- He has collected six rebounds per game, 0.5 higher than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.